The Basel problem asks to compute the summation of the reciprocal of the natural numbers squared, and it is known that

 where , and is the -th Fourier coefficient equal to .

+We say that is the Fourier series of .
 When we define the inner product of two functions to be , then it is easily seen that the “characters” form an orthonormal system, and the -th Fourier coefficient can be viewed as the projection of along the -th character.
-The Fourier theorem then asserts that can be approximated in -norm by any sufficiently large orthonormal system.
+The Fourier theorem asserts that can be approximated in -norm by its Fourier series.
 In fact, by applying the Weierstrass M-test, we can make the following statement with a stronger convergence guarantee:

 Now we have the machinery to compute .